facebookresearch/agenthive/scripts/README.md

 # [AgentHive](https://github.com/facebookresearch/agenthive/tree/dev)

-AgentHive provides the primitives and helpers for a seamless usage of robohive within TorchRL.
+AgentHive provides the primitives and helpers for a seamless usage of RoboHive within TorchRL.
+(This code is a subset of the complete [AgentHive](https://github.com/facebookresearch/agenthive/tree/dev) repository for reproducibility)

 ## Installation
 1. Follow the [installation instructions](https://github.com/facebookresearch/agenthive/blob/dev/GET_STARTED.md) for AgentHive.